 - Features such as underlined text or justified text may be present

-- Older PDF and Word documents may not be fully accessible to screen reader software
+- PDF and Word documents may not be fully accessible to screen reader software

-We are working to address areas where our accessibility needs improvement.
+We are continuing to work to address areas where our accessibility needs improvement.
 See the ‘Known Issues’ page.